ad6190/ad6190.github.io/_posts/2021-06-13-current-reading-list.md

 - [ ] Three men in a boat
 - [ ] To kill a mockingbird
 - [ ] The ultimate hitchhiker's guide to the galaxy
+- [ ] So good they can't ignore you